en de

 Health Reporter Surveys

-Similarly, when it comes to whether you should rinse canned chicken, the answer is no. The canning process accounts for proper sterilization and doneness.
+Similarly, when it comes to whether you should rinse canned meats, the answer is no. The canning process accounts for proper sterilization and doneness.
 That makes the option to rinse canned chicken or cook it a matter of personal preference.

 Nutrition Facts